 A Canadian PR Card is an identification and travel document for permanent residents.
 Canadian permanent residents are not required to hold their PR card and are granted rights not inherent to the card itself.
 The PR card is only required to re-enter if travelling outside of Canada.

 The U.S., on the other hand, legally requires Green Card holders over 18 to always carry their cards with them.
 Green Card holders can be stopped by U.S. authorities at any time and asked to show their status documents.

-There are many benefits of having permanent resident status in Canada.
-Under the Canadian Charter of Rights and Freedoms, permanent residents have the right to live and work anywhere in Canada.
-Canadian permanent residents can move freely throughout the country and pursue employment options in any province.
+There are many benefits of having permanent residence in Canada.
+Under the Canadian Charter of Rights and Freedoms, permanent residents can live and work anywhere in Canada.
+Permanent residents can move freely throughout the country and pursue employment options in any province.

-Another benefit of permanent residency is the ability to sponsor their family if they are in Canada.
-This can be a great option for bringing one’s spouse or child that may be residing in another country.
-If an individual gives birth in Canada, that child will be given Canadian Citizenship.
-Permanent residents also have access to Canada’s universal healthcare services.
+Another benefit of gaining permanent resident status is the ability to sponsor your family if they are in Canada.
+This can be a great option for bringing one’s spouse or child who may be residing in another country.

 Canadian permanent residents are afforded many of the same rights as Canadian citizens and can apply for citizenship after living in Canada for just three years.

 Permanent residents are free to leave and re-enter Canada as they wish.
-However, it is important to note that, to main PR status, permanent residents must physically reside in Canada for at least 730 days for every 5-year period.
+However, it is important to note that, to maintain permanent resident status, permanent residents must physically reside in Canada for at least 730 days for every 5 years.
 These 730 days can be spread throughout the 5 years and do not need to be consecutive.

-If a permanent resident does not stay in Canada for the allotted time, they may have their permanent residency revoked.
-When returning to Canada, permanent residents must present their permanent residency card to the visa officer.
+If a permanent resident does not stay in Canada for the allotted time, they may have their permanent resident status revoked.
+When returning to Canada, permanent residents must present their permanent resident card to the Canadian border officer.